-One of the first things that happens after a criminal charge is officially filed is an arraignment.
-How charges are officially filed depends on whether it is a misdemeanor or felony; if it's a felony the case is presented to a grand jury and they will return an indictment.
+One of the first things that will happen after a criminal charge is officially filed is an arraignment.
+How charges are officially filed depends on whether it is a misdemeanor or felony; if it's a felony the case, it is presented to a grand jury and they will return an indictment.
 The indictment is then assigned to a particular court.
-In McLennan County felony cases are assigned to one of two courts - either the 54th or the 19th.
+In McLennan County, felony cases are assigned to one of two courts - either the 54th or the 19th.
 The case is also assigned a case number by the District Clerk.

-The process is different in misdemeanors, since misdemeanor charges do not have to be presented to a grand jury.
-Instead, an information is filed by either the County attorney or the District Attorney.
-Once the information is filed the process is the same - a cause number is assigned, and the case is assigned to a specific court.
-In McLennan County the case will go to one of the two County Courts at Law.
+The process is different in misdemeanors since misdemeanor charges do not have to be presented to a grand jury.
+Instead, an information is filed by either the County Attorney or the District Attorney.
+Once the information is filed the process is the same - a case number is assigned, and the case is assigned to a specific court.
+In McLennan County, the case will go to one of the two County Courts at Law.

-The first thing done by the Court is to set an date for you to appear - this initial appearance is called an arraignment.
+The first thing done by the Court is to set a date for you to appear - this initial appearance is called an arraignment.

-The other purpose of an arraingment is to make sure you are the person named in the charging instrument, and to also make sure you understand what you are charged with.
+The other purpose of an arraignment is to make sure you are the person named in the charging instrument and to also make sure you understand what you are charged with.
 The Court will also tell you the punishment range that applies to the offense.

 Some people expect the judge to address the merits of the case in some way at an arraignment.
 However, the judge is not considering the evidence - he should not even know what the evidence is.
-Instead, he only looking at the formal charge - in other words, what you are charged.
-Decisions about guilt or innocence, and legal issues will be decided later.
+Instead, he only looking at the formal charge - in other words, what you are charged with.
+Decisions about guilt or innocence and legal issues will be decided later.

 While the arraignment is important because it is the first part of the court process, it is usually not significant in terms of the ultimate outcome.
 That will not be decided until your lawyer has completed their investigation, and you determine how you want to proceed.